Geralt197/almabase_project/README.md

 7. All the assumptions are already made in the file 'Assumptions.md' , please refer the file if there is any inconsistency in data.

+8. I couldn't deploy it properly though it works fine locally.

 Thank You.